Skip to main content

 -1969

-Denotes that the SIM operator is of use-case that is unknown to UTIQ.
+Indicates that the SIM operator belongs to a use case that is unknown to Utiq.

 MnoUrlNotFoundException